Kids love Disney (as do many adults!), which is why a trip to Disney World (a dream vacation for a lot of us) can be a wonderful family experience.

 If you want to save money at Disney World, then consider joining AAA.

-As a member of AAA, you get access to a wide range of discounts for Disney World.
+AAA benefits are great specially when it comes to discounts for Disney World.
 You can get discounts on tickets, accommodations and more.

 At Disney World, you’ll see tons of souvenirs that you might be tempted to purchase – especially if you’re traveling with young children.
 But, these souvenirs are overpriced.